airbus/scikit-decide/README.md

 ## Examples

+### Notebooks

+A curated list of notebooks recommended to start with scikit-decide can be found in `notebooks/` folder.

+### Python scripts

-The examples can be found in the `/examples` folder, showing how to import or define a domain, and how to run or solve it.
+More examples can be found in the `examples/` folder, showing how to import or define a domain, and how to run or solve it.
 Most of the examples rely on scikit-decide Hub, an extensible catalog of domains/solvers.

-Some examples are automatically embedded as Python notebooks in the `Examples` section of the documentation.

 ### Playground